-For the period, the Fund paid four quarterly distributions of \$0.210 per share.
-The most recent quarterly distribution represents an annualized distribution rate of 9.7% based on the Fund's market price of \$8.65 on October 31, 2017.
+For the period, the Fund paid a monthly distribution of \$0.047 per share.
+The most recent monthly distribution represents an annualized distribution rate of 9.1% based upon the last closing market price of \$6.19 as of October 31, 2017.

 There is no guarantee of any future distribution or that the current returns and distribution rate will be maintained.
-The Fund's distribution rate is not constant and the amount of distributions, when declared by the Fund's Board of Trustees, is subject to change based on the performance of the Fund.
+The Fund's distribution rate is not constant and the amount of distribution, when declared by the Fund's Board of Trustees, is subject to change based on the performance of the Fund and market conditions.